Back to Policies List

 Students working toward a graduate degree or graduate certificate, must:

-• earn a 3.00 grade point average (GPA) for all courses taken, including those required in the program of study,
+• Earn a grade point average (GPA) of 3.0 for all courses taken, including those required in the program of study.

-• earn no more than 6 units of “C” course grades*, and
+• Earn no more than 6 units of “C” course grades*.

 *Please note the following exceptions: